-Cortisol, a key stress buffing hormone, inhibits melatonin.
-Melatonin is an important hormone both for helping people to fall asleep and stay asleep.
+Cortisol, a key stress buffing hormone, inhibits melatonin, and melatonin is an important hormone both for helping people to fall asleep and stay asleep.

 But, this is especially problematic when cortisol levels spike or increase at night.
-It can make it hard to sleep and also keeps people from getting the recovery and repair that comes during deep sleep.
+Cortisol spikes at night can make it harder to sleep and also can keep people from getting the recovery and repair that comes during deep sleep.

 What elevates cortisol?

 Cortisol increases as an adaptive response in an attempt to buffer stress.
-In general, cortisol increases in response to any stress – emotional, physical, social, or spiritual.
+In general, cortisol increases in response to any stress, whether it’s emotional, physical, social, or spiritual.
 There are rare cases where cortisol levels are abnormally low.

-- Reactive Hypoglycemia: If someone eats too much sugar, especially at night, the insulin response tends to “overreact” causing a drop in blood sugar in the early hours of the following morning.
-If someone is waking up too early (usually between 2am and 4am), reactive hypoglycemia causing an early cortisol awakening response is usually to blame.
+Reactive Hypoglycemia: If someone eats too much sugar, especially at night, the insulin response tends to “overreact” causing a drop in blood sugar in the early hours of the following morning.
+If someone is waking up too early (usually between 2 am and 4 am), reactive hypoglycemia causing an early cortisol awakening response is usually to blame.

-- Stress of nearly any kind.
+Stress, of nearly any kind.

-- Lack of nutrient absorption.
+Lack of nutrient absorption.

-- Any cause of inflammation (including gut microbiota disturbances, chronic viruses, heavy metal or other environmental toxicity, etc.)
+Any cause of inflammation, including gut microbiota disturbances, chronic viruses, heavy metal or other environmental toxicity, etc.

 Sleep and Endometriosis Healing

 Sleep is essential for energy and daily repair.
 It’s also clearly an essential tool in the fight against fatigue.

 Melatonin and Pain in Endometriosis

-In a randomized controlled trial, when melatonin was compared with a placebo for women with chronic pelvic pain associated with endometriosis, use of melatonin reduced daily pain scores and period pain, both by nearly 40%.
+In a randomized controlled trial, when melatonin was compared with placebo for women with chronic pelvic pain associated with endometriosis, the use of melatonin reduced daily pain scores and period pain, both by nearly 40%.